 The Watchtower says that Jehovah requires obedience and 100% loyalty the letter of the law.
 It's all or nothing.
-If this is true, then loyalty to JW.ORG is rebellion against God.
+If this is true, then loyalty to the organization is rebellion against God.
 Here's why.

 The Watchtower magazine says, 'Apostasy is, in reality, a rebellion against Jehovah.
 The Watchtower, October 1, 1993, page 19